localstack/docs/content/en/user-guide/aws/codeartifact/index.md

 LocalStack provides mocking support for several CodeArtifact API operations.
 You can find supported operations on the [API coverage page]({{< ref "coverage_codeartifact" >}}).
+It also has full support to create and use NPM repositories.

 ## Getting Started